benrayfield/hashrotatecrypt/README.md

 Plaintext is 1 or more bytes.
 Password is 0 or more bytes.

 I might make small adjustments to the algorithm, so dont count on it staying exactly the same yet.
-Still needs testing and use in blocks such as block size 56 is most efficient.
+Still needs testing and use in blocks.

 Testing class immutable.hashrotatecrypt.HashRotateCrypt